justinyed/Intelligent-Adversaries-for-Connect-Four/README.md

 ### Discord Bot Interface

-[Discord](https://discord.com/) Bot Interface: Challenge Agents or Human Players, and Leader Board.
-This project utilizes the [discord.py](https://discordpy.readthedocs.io/en/stable/), which is a modern, easy to use, feature-rich, and idiomatic API wrapper for Discord.
+>**[Discord](https://discord.com/) Bot Interface:** Challenge Agents or Human Players, and Leader Board.
+This project utilizes [discord.py](https://discordpy.readthedocs.io/en/stable/), which is a modern, easy to use, feature-rich, and idiomatic API wrapper for Discord.

 #### Features:
 - Challenge Handler